The Great Debasement: Background

 In the 16th century, after suffering from the effects of the Black Death, Europe was in the middle of an economic expansion due in part to increased trade and newly discovered deposits of precious metals from the New World.
-England however, was suffering with financial difficulty.
+However, England was suffering with financial difficulty.
 In the 1540s, Henry VIII began a campaign of excessive overspending of government money on his lavish lifestyle and to pay for wars with France and Scotland.
 In order to fund these, Henry had already raised great sums through the Dissolution of the Monasteries, selling off the Crown's land, and by raising taxes; however, more money was still required.

 In May 1542, Henry issued a secret indenture whereby he ordered that the amount of gold and silver within the country's coinage be secretly reduced and for the previously unsuccessful Testoon coin to be reproduced.
 For the next two years the newly minted debased coins, including the reintroduced Testoon, were stockpiled in Jewel Tower in the Palace of Westminster, while production of coins at the current standard continued.
 By May 1544, a lack of bullion arriving at the mint prompted the government to issue the secret indenture and allow the debased coins to enter into general circulation.
 Two months later, in July 1544, merchants of the Low Countries discovered that newly minted silver groats had become debased and begun offering a lower price for them.
-The introduction of these debased coins caused coins at similar face value but with higher precious metal content to disappear from circulation, in line with Gresham's law.
+The introduction of these debased coins caused coins with higher precious metal content, yet similar face value, to disappear from circulation, in accordance with the principle that came to be known as Gresham's law, which suggests that 'bad money drives out good.